jeanflaragao/jeanflaragao/README.md

 ### About me

-I'm a Software Engineer from Brazil Currently working as Software Engineer at UNIFOR.
+I'm a Software Engineer from Brazil Currently working as Software Engineer at SOAP HEALTH and UNIFOR.

 ### Current Stack